Ben 10: Live-action films

+Future

+According to Duncan Rouleau, Cartoon Network has plans they are working on and he hoped that there would be some announcements by the end of 2021, but as of 2025, no announcement has been made so far.
+The crew was developing many options; the changing fields of platforms from cable to streaming, the consolidation of Warner Bros. franchises, and a "thousand other factors" determined where, how, and when this iteration will finally settle.

 Other media

 Ben 10: Ultimate Challenge

 Ben 10: Ultimate Challenge is a game show developed for television by United Kingdom-based company Twenty Twenty, which airs on Cartoon Network in the United Kingdom, Spain, France, Italy, Netherlands, Bulgaria, the Nordic region, Hungary, Poland, Germany, Russia, Turkey, Chile, United States and the Middle East.
 Ultimate Challenge is a trivia show that tasks children with answering questions about all three series.
 Ultimate Challenge is produced by Mandy Morris and executive produced by Daniel Marlowe.